Expansion team: Locations for expansion teams

+Performance of expansion teams

 When an expansion team begins play, it is generally stocked with less talented free agents, inexperienced players, and veterans nearing retirement.
 Additionally, prospective owners may face expensive fees to the league as well as high startup costs such as stadiums and facilities.
 The team is also at a disadvantage in that it has not been together as a team as long as its opponents and thus lacks the cohesiveness other teams have built over years.
 As a result, most expansion teams are known for their poor play during their first seasons.
 Expansion teams must also compete with any expansion rivals for available talent, a common problem since leagues often expand by two or four teams in one season.

 Expansion teams are not necessarily doomed to mediocrity, however, as most leagues have policies which promote parity, such as drafts and salary caps, which give some expansion teams the opportunity to win championships only a few years after their first season.
 In Major League Baseball (MLB) The Arizona Diamondbacks won the 2001 World Series in their fourth season, and the Florida Marlins won the 1997 World Series in their fifth season.
 In the NBA, The Milwaukee Bucks won the 1971 NBA Finals in their third year of existence, greatly helped by drafting Kareem Abdul-Jabbar in the 1969 draft and acquiring Oscar Robertson from the Cincinnati Royals before the 1970–71 season began.
 In the NHL, the Florida Panthers made the Stanley Cup Finals in their third season even though, like MLB, the league then had no salary cap; a cap was established in 2005.
 However, the Vegas Golden Knights quickly emerged as one of the NHL's best teams in its first season.
-Thanks to a generous expansion draft, the team defied all odds and advanced to the 2018 Stanley Cup Final.
+Thanks to a less-harsh expansion draft and successful management, the team defied all odds and advanced to the 2018 Stanley Cup Finals in their first year of existence, and later won the 2023 Stanley Cup Finals in just their sixth season.